HsiangHung/Machine_Learning_Note/Classification/Softmax Regression/README.md

 # Softmax Regression

 Softmax regression (or multinomial logistic regression) is a generalization of logistic regression to the case where we want to handle multiple classes.
 In logistic regression we assumed that the labels were binary: y(i)∈{0,1}.
 We used such a classifier to distinguish between two kinds of hand-written digits.
-Softmax regression allows us to handle y(i)∈{1,…,K} where K is the number of classes.
+Softmax regression allows us to handle y(i)∈{1,…,K} where K is the number of classes, i.e. multi-class classification.

-The followins are from [[UFLDL Tutorial]][Softmax Regression]
+The following content are from [[UFLDL Tutorial]][Softmax Regression].

+## Binary Classification

 For binary case, the hypothesis in logistic regression is